seanpm2001/SeansAudioDB/Music/1.1 Music (GitHub)/Part 2/20Essentials_GitHub/!OldVersions/README/English/USA/1/1-100/README.txt

 ## GitHub error

 The GitHub variant of this folder is incorrectly formatted (as of 2025, Saturday, May 17th) All of the playlist folders should be within a folder called `/Unsorted/` but I didn't do this for the first 10 daily batches of playlists.
 A [`makefile`](/RESTRUCTURE.mk) has been created to try and attempt to fix this.
+Newer entries have been added to this folder, but the previous 950+ entries aren't.

 ***

 # File info

-**File version:** `5 (2025, Friday, May 23rd at 12:45 pm PST)`
+**File version:** `6 (2025, Tuesday, May 27th at 02:55 pm PST)`

 ***